mrc-ide/covid-sim/README.md

-# COVID-19 SpatialSim Model
+# COVID-19 CovidSim Model

-This is the COVID-19 SpatialSim model developed by the MRC Centre for Global Infectious Disease Analysis hosted at Imperial College, London.
+This is the COVID-19 CovidSim model developed by the MRC Centre for Global Infectious Disease Analysis hosted at Imperial College, London.

-SpatialSim models the instances and severity of COVID-19 infections throughout a population over time.
+CovidSim models the instances and severity of COVID-19 infections throughout a population over time.
 It enables modelling of how intervention policies and healthcare provision affect the spread of COVID-19.